 Under the Eufy brand, the Chinese technology company Anker has marketed not only vacuum cleaners and robot vacuums, but also smart surveillance cameras for some time now.
-We took a closer look at the eufyCam 2C and evaluated whether the solution designed for high data protection can keep its promises.
+We subjected the eufyCam 2C to our Quick-Check and evaluated whether the solution designed for high data protection can keep its promises.

 The eufyCam 2C set consists of a base station (Homebase 2) and two cameras.
 Eufy advertises 180 days of battery life, 1080p FullHD resolution and IP67 weatherproof cameras.